-Net investment in capital assets represents the Hospital's total investment in capital assets and right-to-use assets, net of outstanding debt related to those capital assets.
-To the extent debt has been incurred but not yet expended for assets, such amounts are not included as a component of net investment in capital assets.
-There were no unspent bond proceeds at June 30, 2022 and 2021.
+Net investment in capital assets - Net investment in capital assets represents the Hospital's total investment in capital assets, net of outstanding debt related to those capital assets.
+To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets.
+There were no unspent bond proceeds at June 30, 2023 and 2022.